MisterVVP/poor-man-s-cache/README.md

 > Redis Pipelines could be something to try out when testing against Redis, but it won't be fair comparison until we implement batch processing within a single connection

 ## TODO
-> [!NOTE]
-> Data compression is quite inneficient so far and is disabled by default
+- Revisit batching strategies on server
+- Consider support for pipelining requests
+- Add active connections checks
+- Revisit multithreading on server
+- Test edge case scenarios
 - Integrate valgrind checks into CI
 - Add docker image to releases and create helm chart
 - More corouties
 - Work on error responses from cache server
+- Support key expiration, support more operations.
 - Check if we can reduce memory usage during decompression as well.
-- Python code inside 'tests' folder deserves refactoring (low priority)
 - Integration between the main server and the metrics server can be improved.
 - Continue improving collision resolution (endless task, tbh...).
-- Support key expiration, support more operations.
 - Check if there are better ways of avoiding double hash calculation in the server and KVS (right now we just provide extra public methods in `kvs.cpp` which accept hash as an argument).
 - There is an opportunity to try out Robot Framework for testing & writing test cases (I've never used that tool).
 OR just use [Cucumber for Golang aka Godog](https://github.com/cucumber/godog) tests, which I know.
 - Write more documentation and describe the communication protocol.